elf4j/elf4j-api/README.md

                         "level",
                         "enabled");
             }
-            debug.log(() -> "alternative to the level guard, using a supplier function should achieves the same goal, pending quality of the logger provider");
+            debug.log(() -> "alternative to the level guard, using a supplier function should achieves the same goal, pending quality of the logging provider");
         }

         @Test